The dollar is rising again.

 Many analysts predict that the dollar will continue to rise.
 Here's a look at what a stronger dollar means for investors.

-A rising dollar could spell trouble for U.S. companies that make software and consumer products, as well as companies that make basic materials like aluminum.
+A rising dollar could spell trouble for U.S. companies that make software and gadgets, as well as companies that make basic materials like aluminum.

 The tech industry relies heavily on foreign sales for growth.
 About 56 percent of its revenue comes from outside the U.S., according to research by RBC Capital Markets.
 As the dollar strengthens, U.S. goods become more expensive overseas, discouraging buyers.

 Investors worry that could slow business — and profits.
 As a result, technology companies are tied with materials makers as the worst industry in the S&P 500 this year, rising just 4.2 percent, compared with 10 percent for the overall market.
-Business software giant Oracle said in its most recent earnings report, on March 20, that the rising dollar lowered its earnings by about two percent.
+Business software giant Oracle said its most recent earnings report on March 20 that the rising dollar lowered its earnings by about two percent.

 The materials industry, which includes Dow Chemical and miner Cliffs Natural Resources, also gets more than half of its sales overseas.